ibm-cloud-docs/solution-tutorials/multi-region-webapp.md

 ## Monitor application performance
 {: #monitor}

-Lets see how your application is performing from users from all around the world.
+Lets see how your application is performing from locations around the world

 1. Application **Overview** -> **View toolchain**
 2. Click **Add a Tool**
 3. Choose **Availability Monitoring** -> **Create Integration**
 4. Select **Availability Monitoring** and click on the name of your app.
 5. Click **View All Tests**

+Availability Monitoring runs synthetic tests from locations around the world, around the clock to proactively detect and fix performance issues before they impact users.